AkademiXno/Akademix-workshop/README.md

   * **Hands-on**: Learn how to develop a course on the AkademiX platform by working through a series of tasks of increasing complexity.

 ## Introduction
-The slides from the introduction are here: [Intro presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-OERCompBiomed/present_OERCompBiomed_kickoff.html) (press SPACE move forwards, ESC for an overview of the slides)
+Slides from the introduction: [Intro presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-OERCompBiomed/present_OERCompBiomed_kickoff.html) (click SPACE to navigate forward, ESC for an overview of the slides)

 ## Tasks
 Start with Task 1.
 When you have completed Tasks 1–7 you'll be able to produce your own AkademiX course.
 The remaining tasks touch on some more advanced functionality.

 ## Need help?
-   * Ask Akademix (Alexander, Jonas, Arvid)
+   * Ask AkademiX (Alexander, Jonas, Arvid)
    * Ask a peer
    * Check the documentation: [Building and Running an Open edX Course](http://edx.readthedocs.io/projects/open-edx-building-and-running-a-course/en/open-release-eucalyptus.master)